Connecting a Dangerous World: Border Gateway Protocol (BGP) and National Concerns

 Posted on | December 9, 2024 | No Comments

 This post discusses the Border Gateway Protocol (BGP) does and some of the risks it poses.
 While BGP is necessary for the functioning of the Internet, it also presents several security concerns due to its decentralized and trust-based nature.
-This raises national concerns, and has drawn the attention of the Federal Communications Commission (FCC) in the US.
-This post
+This raises national concerns, and has drawn the attention of the cybersecurity efforts by regulatory agencies such as the Federal Communications Commission (FCC) in the US.
+This post examines how governments and malicious actors can exploit BGP vulnerabilities for censorship, surveillance, and traffic control.
+Techniques include implementing blacklists, rerouting traffic, and partitioning networks, as seen with China’s Great Firewall.
+Such actions enable monitoring, filtering, or isolating traffic and raise concerns about privacy, Internet freedom, and global access.

 The Internet is considered a network of interconnected networks.
 People with devices like PCs or mobile phones (hosts) connect to Internet via networked Internet Service Providers (ISPs) that in turn are connected to other ISPs.
 Applications running on devices work with other devices through a maze of interconnections that pass data from router to router within the ISP’s domain and through or to other ISPs, enterprises, campuses, etc. The resulting network of networks is quite complex, but it connects the world’s Internet traffic with the help of specific routing protocols.